Quran-7:20 Surah Al-araf English Translation,Transliteration and Tafsir(Tafseer).

 • Ala-Madudi

-34. From this we learn that no person is safe from the temptations of the devil at any place.
-Hazrat Adam (On whom be peace) was the true devotee of Allah Almighty, and Paradise was indeed a safe and secure place, yet even there Satan succeeded in misleading Hazrat Adam and Bibi Hawa (May Allah be pleased with them).
-Thus, do not frequent any evil places. and constantly seek refuge from the devil from Allah Almighty.
-Never ever think yourself safe from Satan.
-From this one learns that even Prophets can become victims of temptation, but they do not commit sins or acquire evil faith.
-Thus, there is no inconsistency in this verse.
+From this we learn that no person is completely safe from the temptations of the devil, regardless of time or place.
+Hazrat Adam (peace be upon him) was a true devotee of Allah Almighty, and Paradise was a secure and sacred space, yet even there, Satan succeeded in misleading Hazrat Adam and Bibi Hawwa (may Allah be pleased with them).
+Therefore, one must never frequent evil places and must constantly seek Allah’s refuge from Satan.
+Never assume oneself to be safe from Satan’s influence.
+From this we also learn that even Prophets can face temptation, but they do not commit sins or adopt false beliefs.
+Hence, there is no inconsistency in the verse.

-35. From this we learn that up to that point, Hazrat Adam and Bibi Hawwa (May Allah be pleased with them) had not seen one another exposed.
-From this, we learn that it is better for a husband and the wife not to expose their nakedness to one another.
+From this we learn that until that moment, Hazrat Adam and Bibi Hawwa (may Allah be pleased with them) had not seen each other’s nakedness.
+From this, it is understood that it is preferable for a husband and wife not to expose their nakedness unnecessarily to each other.

-36. By this it meant that one of the peculiarities of this tree was that whoever ate its fruit would become an angel, and remain protected from death.
-When you Oh Adam (On whom be peace) were born you did not possess the capacity to eat its fruit Hence, you were stopped from doing so.
-That prohibition was of a temporary nature, it is no longer applicable.
-Now you have the capacity to digest it.
-Hence, there is no inconsistency in the verse that Hazrat Adam (On whom be peace) had harbored mistrust regarding Allah Almighty, that he was deliberately kept away from something which was good.
+By this, it is meant that one of the peculiar traits of the forbidden tree was that whoever ate from it would become an angel or attain immortality.
+O Adam, when you were created, you did not have the capacity to eat its fruit, and so you were temporarily prohibited.
+That prohibition was not permanent, and now that you have the capacity to digest it, the restriction is no longer in effect.
+Therefore, there is no inconsistency in the verse, nor did Hazrat Adam (peace be upon him) mistrust Allah Almighty, or believe that something good was kept away from him unfairly.

 Ibn-Kathir